The European Geoparks Network was established in June 2000 by four Geoparks:

 All of the above positions are totally voluntary and are financially supported from within each individual’s own institute.

 Article 11 National Geopark Fora / Committees

-A National Geopark Forum or Committee, including all the members of the EGN resident in a State, is working to promote Geoparks at the national level.
-It may be authorised to organise activities of the EGN/GGN in that State.
+A National Geopark Forum or Committee, including all the members of the EGN resident in a State, works to promote Geoparks at the national level.
+It may be authorized to organize activities of the EGN/GGN in that State.

 National Geopark Committees may also include:

 - 1 representative of the Government body in charge of Geoparks;

 - 1 representative of the national geological organization or survey;

 - 1 representative of the national environmental/protected area organization;